The House - History

 One night, upon returning to bed after getting a glass of water, Michael climbed onto the top bunk, where he was pressed down violently by what felt like an invisible hand.
 Though not paralyzed, he found it very difficult to move.
 Suddenly alarmed, he began calling out as loudly as he could manage for help, but could wake neither his brother, sleeping in the bunk below, nor his grandparents down the hall.
 With great effort, he was able to turn his head, and watched as a black sphere rose from below his line of vision to a point about a foot below the ceiling, where it then began to expand.
 Helpless, Michael watched as the sphere began to undulate, and a 'hand-like shape' began to emerge from its interior.
 After an unknown amount of time, the sphere vanished, and Michael found he could then move normally once more.

-In the late summer of 1975, Michael began once more to see the dark figure he had encountered three years earlier.
+Then, Michael began once more to see the dark figure he had encountered three years earlier.
 Within days, the house was struck by Hurricane Eloise, and the house was filled with water for a second time in less than four years.
-Michael would relate these stories often, and made sketches of the entities he had seen, but it would not be for another thirty years, while surfing the internet with his daughter, that he learned others had encountered the same entities, and they were known as Shadowpeople.
+He would relate these stories often, and made sketches of the entities he had seen, but it would not be for another thirty years, while surfing the internet with his daughter, that he learned others had encountered the same entities, and they were known as Shadowpeople.
 Further research revealed they were normally encountered during times of natural disaster, and had been linked to the Mothman appearances in West Virginia, and other locations throughout history.

 Strange Events and Paranormal Phenomena - Other Events